CorMazz/dance-tech/README.md

 #### Development Environment

 The dev environment for this project is a dev container.
 The dev container pins the `rust` version.
-To update that, configure the `.devcontainer/devcontainer.json` file.
+To update that, configure the `.devcontainer/Dockerfile`.

 #### Environment Variables